beyarkay/masters-thesis/src/04_methodology.md

 \emph{Ergo} is an accelerometer-based sensor suite, fully designed and constructed by the author due to the lack of high-fidelity and cost effective alternatives (see Figure \ref{fig:04_glove}).
+Construction took place as part of the author's Bachelor of Science Honours thesis in Computer Science
+\citep{kaneErgoGesturebasedComputer2022}.
 There are ten acceleration sensors (one mounted on each of the user's fingernails) which measure fingertip acceleration in real time.
 A full circuit diagram is available in the Appendix, Figure \ref{fig:appendix_circuit_diagram}.